MicrosoftDocs/defender-docs/defender-office-365/air-review-approve-pending-completed-actions.md

 ms.custom:
-description: Learn about remediation actions in automated investigation and response capabilities in Microsoft Defender for Office 365 Plan 2. ms.service: defender-office-365 ms.date: 06/09/2023
+description: Learn about remediation actions in automated investigation and response capabilities in Microsoft Defender for Office 365 Plan 2. ms.service: defender-office-365 ms.date: 06/04/2024
 appliesto:
   - ✅ <a href="https://learn.microsoft.com/defender-office-365/mdo-about#defender-for-office-365-plan-1-vs-plan-2-cheat-sheet" target="_blank">Microsoft Defender for Office 365 Plan 2</a>
 ---

-# Review and manage remediation actions in Office 365
+# Review and manage remediation actions in automated investigation and response (AIR) in Microsoft Defender for Office 365 Plan 2

 [!INCLUDE [MDO Trial banner](../includes/mdo-trial-banner.md)]

-As automated investigations on email & collaboration content result in verdicts, such as *Malicious* or *Suspicious*, certain remediation actions are created.
-In Microsoft Defender for Office 365, remediation actions can include:
+In Microsoft 365 organizations with [Microsoft Defender for Office 365 Plan 2](mdo-about.md#defender-for-office-365-plan-1-vs-plan-2-cheat-sheet), automated investigation and response (AIR) often results in pending remediation actions.
+For example:

-- Soft deleting email messages or clusters
+- Soft deleting email messages or clusters.
-- Turning off external mail forwarding
+- Turning off external mail forwarding.

+These remediation actions aren't automatically done; they need to be approved by a member of your security operations (SecOps) team.
+The rest of this article explains how to approve or reject pending remediation actions.

+> [!TIP]
-These remediation actions are not taken unless and until your security operations team approves them.
-We recommend reviewing and approving any pending actions as soon as possible so that your automated investigations complete in a timely manner.
-You need to be part of Search & purge role before taking any actions.
+> We recommend reviewing and approving or rejecting pending remediations actions as soon as possible so your automated investigations complete in a timely manner.
+>

-We've added additional checks for duplicate or overlapping investigations with the same clusters approved multiple times.
-If the same investigation cluster is already approved in the previous hour, new duplicate remediation will not be processed again.
-This behavior doesn't remove duplicate investigations or investigation evidence - it simply de-duplicates approved actions to improve remediation processing speed.
-For the duplicate approved cluster investigations, you won't see action details in the [action center](https://security.microsoft.com/action-center/history) side panel.
+> The system checks for duplicate or overlapping investigations where the same clusters were approved multiple times.
+If the same investigation cluster was already approved within the previous hour, new duplicate remediations aren't processed again.
+This behavior doesn't remove duplicate investigations or investigation evidence, it simply de-duplicates approved actions to improve remediation processing speed.
+For duplicate approved cluster investigations, you don't see the action details the fly from the **History** tab on the **Action center** page in the Microsoft Defender portal at <https://security.microsoft.com/action-center/history>.

+## What do you need to know before you begin?

+To see the permissions and licensing requirement for AIR, see [Required permissions and licensing for AIR](air-about.md#required-permissions-and-licensing-for-air).

 ## Approve (or reject) pending actions